DragonMinded/vtndb/README.md

 Check out a short video demonstration: https://www.youtube.com/watch?v=XHgMCN_gBNQ

-What works:
+What works (basically everything):
  - Direct page navigation with "goto", loading the homepage with "home", loading the default page of the current domain with "root".
  - Following links using "!" syntax, navigating to the previous page with "back", navigating up with "cd ..".
  - Navigating to random pages using "random".
  - Displaying local command help using the "help" command.
- - Interacting with special pages, such as the wiki search and dictionary pages.
+ - Interacting with special pages, such as the wiki search, calendars and dictionary pages.
  - Full editing of commands using arrow keys, backspace and all alphanumeric inputs on the VT-100.
  - Scrolling with the arrow keys as well as page up with "prev" and page down with "next".
  - Link highlighting, map drawing and box drawing are mapped to VT-100 character sets.

-What doesn't work (yet):
- - Calendar feature is unimplemented (CLND/CLDR extension).
- - As a result, the following pages do not render properly:
-   - "EQ.NETPEDIA:/ROOT/CALENDAR/CALENDAR"